maxADeVisser/master_thesis/README.md

    `curl -sSL https://install.python-poetry.org | python3 -`

 2. Once installed, run `poetry install` which will install all dependencies specified in the `pyproject.toml` file

+3. add a `.env` file in the root of the working directory and specify `LIDC_IDRI_DIR` as the directory path for the downloaded dataset